Musashi Imperial Graveyard: Resting place of Emperors

 My favorite is that of Emperor Taisho.
 It is impressive.
 First, it appears to be the tallest mound.
 Second, the staircase is longer and more Imperial.
 There is one more thing.
 The wood, torii, and stone colors seem to be similar.
 My eyes are drawn to them.

 The wives, Kojun and Teimei, are nearby.
 Yes, each person has their own plot.
 Husbands and wives weren’t buried together.
-There is some space between them.
+Some space is between them.
 And while the Emperors’ tombs are the most impressive, the ladies have the prettiest.

 Empress Kojun’s tomb is especially lovely.
 The stones of her mound seem to be lighter in color.
 It appears to be a little lower in height than the others.
 And the trees are a little further away from hers, and the stones are lighter in color.
 Her tomb is, without a doubt, very lovely.